-Parametric statistical tests are based on the assumption that the data are normally distributed or can be transformed to a normal distribution.
-The distribution of the data will be tested for normality using the Shapiro-Wilk normality test with a 95-percent confidence level (or the Shapiro-Francia test when there are more than 50 results within the dataset).
+Parametric statistical tests are based on the assumption that the data is normally distributed or can be transformed to a normal distribution.
+The distribution of the data will be tested for normality using the Shapiro-Wilk normality test with a 95% confidence level (or the Shapiro-Francia test when there are more than 50 results within the dataset).
 Each constituent from each well will be analyzed separately.
-Datasets found to be non-normal will be tested for log-normal distribution.
-When possible, parametric statistical methods will be performed on the normally or log-normally distributed data.
-Non-parametric statistical methods will be used for datasets that do not exhibit normal or log-normal distribution.
+Datasets found to be non-normal will be tested for other distributions using the "ladder of powers" technique described by the Unified Guidance (USEPA 2009) and transformed if necessary and where appropriate.
+When possible, parametric statistical methods will be performed on datasets that have a normal distribution or can be transformed to a normal distribution and cannot be transformed to a normal distribution.